brennan/SimpleToDo/README.md

 don't interrupt code execution, which could cause the app to crash.
 In future iterations, error checking and handling will be added in all cases.

+- Making db queries more efficient: Instead making sure the view is in sync with the db without pulling new data by clearing the view and re-querying.

 - Ability to disassociate users from tasks.

 - Ability to reset the main screen to view all tasks after filtering by a single assignee's name.